howard-university-web-services/Howard-Automation-Library/README.md

 - [Acquia DevDesktop](https://www.acquia.com/drupal/acquia-dev-desktop)
 - [Drush](https://docs.drush.org/en/master/install/) -- Already present if using DevDesktop

+## Updating HAL

+Use git to keep this library up date on your local machine.

+- `cd ~/Sites/_hal`
+- `git pull`

 ## Usage

-- Ensure you are in the proper folder, especially for partials
+- Ensure you are in the proper folder, if the script requires it, especially for partials
 - `$ sh your_desired_script.sh`
 - Do not use sudo

 ## Drupal 8

-The following scripts are available:
+The following full scripts are available:

 ### Acquia

-#### Initial spinup of a multi-site site, and clone dev.coasdept
+#### Initial spin-up of a multi-site site, and clone dev.coasdept

-- This script creates a new multi-site install locally, adjusts settings.php and sites.php with needed parameters, connect to a multi-site DB on acquia, clone the dev.coasdept.howard.edu DB and Files into it.
+- This script creates a new multi-site install locally (copies the _starter_ folder), adjusts settings.php and sites.php with needed parameters, adds connection data to a multi-site DB on acquia, Commits to master, and pushes to Acquia.
+The script then clones the dev.coasdept.howard.edu DB and Files into it, directly on acquia DEV.

 ##### Manual Steps (to be completed first)